Feyerabend/logic/VIEWPOINT.md

 (2001).
 Collected Papers of Stig Kanger with Essays on His Life and Work:
 Vol. II.
 10.1007/978-94-010-0630-9 Page 53.

+### Disillusioned

 So my thinking today lean towards that Kanger might (might!) later deliberately avoided any encouragement to even think about philosophy and computers.
-Well ...

-### Disillusioned

-So while I drifted towards historical subjects at the university, my interests also still was with computers.
+Well ... so while I drifted towards historical subjects at the university, my interests also still was with computers.
 However those were large, quite out of reach for a student in philosophy.
 After various kinds of attempts to fuse computers and philosophy during the 1980s in attempts to understand, convince, argue, discuss with everyone I could even if I had little faith they were interested, *but all with setbacks*.
 I was lost and doubted whether combination really existed or could exist.
 Was the combination of philosophy and computers that I imagined just a wishful dream?
 I also grew increasingly tired of higher seminars which seemed to